How to Treat Intestinal Parasites

-What types of risks can lead to intestinal parasites?
+What are the causes of intestinal parasites?

-- Not washing your hands before eating
+- Not washing your hands before eating.

-- Eating a diet lacking in nutrients
+- Eating a diet lacking in nutrients.

-- Walking barefoot in infected areas
+- Walking barefoot in infected areas.

 What types of symptoms are associated with intestinal parasites?

-- General paleness
+- General paleness.

-- Weight loss
+- Weight loss.

-- Severe cough
+- Severe cough.

-- Lack of appetite
+- Lack of appetite.

-- Itching around the buttocks or anus
+- Itching around the buttocks or anus.

-- Irritable or violent temper
+- Irritable or violent temper.

-How can I prevent intestinal parasites?
+How to prevent intestinal parasites?

-Observe good personal hygiene
+Have good personal hygiene